 Inside the core structure of Shilajit, C60 has formed strong molecular bonds with other potent antioxidant compounds known as Dibenzo-Alpha-Pyrones (DBPs)18.

-DBPs preserve our body's natural antioxidants (e.g. co-enzyme Q10), keeping our immune system stable.
+DBPs preserve our body's natural antioxidants (e.g. co-enzyme Q10), helping to maintain a stable immune system.
 They also work very closely with the way we make energy on a cellular level.19

 Inside each of our cells, the mitochondria are constantly creating energy through a series of reduction reactions involving the 'energy molecule' ATP (Adenosine Triphosphate); ultimately translating into electrons that power us up like some kind of organic computer.

-Essentially, DBPs are an effective reservoir of electrons, supplying our mitochondria with more of them at a faster speed - in turn boosting the amount of energy we have and the speed at which it is created!
+Essentially, DBPs are an effective reservoir of electrons, potentially capable of supplying our mitochondria with more of them at a faster speed - in turn boosting the amount of energy we have and the speed at which it is created!

 Combined with carbon 60, these C60-DBP complexes have no trouble getting right into our cells, our DNA and our mitochondria to boost the overall function of our cells.